kagisearch/kagi-docs/docs/kagi/features/maps.md

 By default, Kagi Maps uses your IP address to determine your approximate location and use it as the initial location of the map.

 For a better experience while using Kagi Maps, we recommend sharing your geolocation with Kagi Maps.
-Your location will only be saved in your browser’s storage and will not be associated to your account.
+Your location will only be saved in your browser’s storage and will not be associated with your account.
 To do this, click or tap on the Geolocation button:

 ![Kagi Maps - Geolocation Button](./media/kagi_maps_geolocation_button.png){width=500px data-zoomable}